 \subsection{Technical Lemmas}

 \mbox{}\\ The main purpose of this subsection is to make the presentation clear and organized for the reader so that the tedious computations for the energy estimates can be divided in many steps.
-Hence, in the following we state and prove some useful technical lemmas. \begin{lemma} Let $U=(w,w_t,\psi,\psi_t,\varphi,\varphi_t) $ be the solution of \eqref{MTD1}--\eqref{MTD3} with the boundary conditions \eqref{BD} and we assume taht $K>1$.
-Then for any nonnegative, $C^1$ and strictly increasing function $f$.
+Hence, in the following we state and prove some useful technical lemmas. \begin{lemma} Let $U=(w,w_t,\psi,\psi_t,\varphi,\varphi_t) $ be the solution of \eqref{MTD1}--\eqref{MTD3} with the boundary conditions \eqref{BD} and we assume that $K>1$.
+Then for any non-negative, $\mathcal{C}^1$ and strictly increasing function $f$.

 \end{lemma} \begin{proof} First, we multiply the equation \eqref{MTD1} by $f(E(t)) \frac{D}{K}\psi_x$ and the equation \eqref{MTD2} by $f(E(t)) (\psi+w_x)$, then we integrate the resulting equations over $[S,T]\times \Omega$.
 Hence, we obtain, respectively,